dhigley6/dsa_quick_review/README.md

 ### 11. Disjoint Set/Union-Find

 This is a data structure that stores non-overlapping (disjoint) sets of items.
-It supports operations for adding new sets, merging sets (union) and finding a representative member of a set.
+It supports operations for merging sets (union) and finding a representative member of a set.

 ```Python
 # Code adapted from https://www.geeksforgeeks.org/introduction-to-disjoint-set-data-structure-or-union-find-algorithm/